kubabuda/EEPROM_generator/README.md

-# EEPROM generator
+# 🔁 EEPROM generator

-This is basic code generator tool for EtherCAT devices using [SOES library](https://github.com/OpenEtherCATsociety/SOES).
+This is basic code generator tool for EtherCAT devices, using [SOES library](https://github.com/OpenEtherCATsociety/SOES).

 [It is available online, here](https://kubabuda.github.io/EEPROM_generator)